Arya920/StockPriceForecasting/README.md

 ## Overview

-This Streamlit web application has been developed by [Arya Chakraborty](https://www.linkedin.com/in/arya-chakraborty-95a8411b2/).
-The application allows users to analyze historical stock data, perform technical analysis, and even predict future stock prices using deep learning models.
+This Streamlit web application has been developed by [Arya Chakraborty](https://www.linkedin.com/in/arya-chakraborty-95a8411b2/) & [Rituparno Das](linkedin.com/in/rituparno-das-473a01198).
+The application allows users to analyze historical stock data, perform technical & statistical analysis, and even predict future stock prices using deep learning models.

 ## Getting Started